IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 deployment.

-On IBM® z16™ and later (running Linux on IBM Z or IBM® z/OS® Container Extensions (IBM zCX)), With Triton Inference Sever 2.33.0 python backend for IBM Snap ML or custom backend like ONNX-MLIR will leverage new inference acceleration capabilities that transparently target the IBM Integrated Accelerator for AI through the
+On IBM® z16™ and later (running Linux on IBM Z or IBM® z/OS® Container Extensions (IBM zCX)), With Triton Inference server 2.33.0 python backend for IBM Snap ML or custom backend like ONNX-MLIR will leverage new inference acceleration capabilities that transparently target the IBM Integrated Accelerator for AI through the